15 Customer Service Phrases to Avoid and Why

 Use Automated Quality Assurance to Flag Negative Keywords on Calls

-Conversation intelligence platforms like Invoca use AI-powered speech analytics to monitor every call that comes through your contact centre.
-This means you can automatically analyze the entirety of every single call, even when it’s transferred to an external call centre or local destination.
+Conversation analytics platforms like Invoca use AI-powered speech analytics to monitor every call that comes through your contact centre.
+This means you can automatically analyse the entirety of every single call, even when it’s transferred to an external call centre or local destination.

 You define the automated criteria that the AI will use to score the calls — in addition to selecting the phrases you want your agents to say, you can select “negative” phrases that will lower your agents’ scores (for example, the 10 in this post!)
 With the power of AI, you can move from subjectively scoring some calls to objectively scoring all of them.